 1. Arteza Glass Paint Set of 12 Classic Tones

-Arteza paint offers rich pigmented and uniform color.
-We like how it creates an array of glass and ceramic surfaces because of how the colors blend when painted on the glass.
+This Arteza paint product offers rich pigmented and uniform color.
+I like how it creates an array of glass and ceramic surfaces because of how the colors blend when painted on the glass.
 It brings art to life, and you can use this paint without leaving streaks behind.

 2. FolkArt Gloss Finish Acrylic Enamel Craft Set